Fees & Payment -

 In-Network Insurance or “Third party payment”: You and your insurance company each pay for a portion of the service.
 Your portion is known as a deductible, and/or co-pay/coinsurance.
 To use third party payment, the therapist must have an agreement or be In-network with the insurance company (see info below).
 Third party payment gives the health insurance company some control over which therapist you see, the amount of money or time allowed for the therapy, and the type of therapy utilized.
 This may affect the goals of therapy, and for billing purposes, your confidential information.
 Once confidential information is sent to the insurance company, we cannot guarantee its privacy.

 Out-of-Network Payment: In some situations, when a therapist is not in your insurance company’s network, you can pay for the services directly, and then you can file to receive out-of-network benefits that are paid directly to you. (see the following for more information)

 In each case, you are responsible for paying your portion for services the day of your appointment.
 You can discuss the advantages and disadvantages of each payment type with your therapist/coach and come to an informed decision that is best for you.
 When cost is an issue, you may need to use your health benefits to access services.
 We encourage you to call for more information if you are currently experiencing financial hardship.
 We never want someone to not seek the care they need because of financial limitations; we may be able to help and/or refer you to someone who can.

 Cost and Payment Policy

 Methods of Payment: Cash, Check, Credit Card (MC, Visa, Discover American Express), Payment is due at the time of your session

-Rates: For services not covered by insurance or EAP, we charge a flat rate of $125 for a standard session. (*subject to change by each associated provider)
+Rates: For services not covered by insurance or EAP, we charge a flat rate of $135 for a standard session. (*subject to change by each independent provider's policy)

 **Please be aware that with any health plans, there may be deductibles and copayments for which you would be responsible (review your policy or call your company for more information).